charsterekt/PAL-KA/README.md

 # PAL/KA

 What does the name stand for you ask?
 Pretty Awesome LSTM/K-Means Applications.
 Why have I named it this way?
 A certain someone inspired me to do so.
 Who was it you ask?
-Well, You Know Who. <br><br>
+Well, You Know Who.
+Welcome to the world of inside jokes.<br><br>

 This repository contains some applications of LSTMs and K-Means for analyzing and predicting stock data.
 References are mentioned below.